eddelbuettel/r2u/README.md

 half the total downloads: a very skewed distribution.)

 In this first stage, we cover
-- the top nine thousand (or about 50% of) CRAN packages (by downloads)
+- the top ten thousand (or over 50% of) CRAN packages (by downloads)
 - as well as 100% of the ~ 4500 CRAN packages needing compilation
 - and whichever many BioConductor package are implied by these (and build).

 There is overlap between the sets, and the download rankings fluctuating.
-We currently have around 14365 binary packages, or about 75% of the total of CRAN packages.
+We currently have around 15155 binary packages, or about 80% of the total of CRAN packages.
 It also includes about 110 BioConductor packages from the 3.15 release.